-In this article, mechanical expert, Matt Lykins, provides an introduction to industrial truck inspection and repair, including some of the relevant standards.
+In this article, Mechanical Engineer, Stanley Jaworski, P.E., provides an introduction to industrial truck inspection and repair, including some of the relevant standards.

 Industrial Truck (Forklift) Maintenance